Our Teachers

 Voice

-Alexandra Scott, originally from Saskatchewan, has been studying, performing and writing music since she was a kid!
-With a Bachelor of Music from Capilano University in Jazz Studies, a Diploma in Contemporary Music and Technology (Vocal Performance Major) and a Certificate of Proficiency from Estill Voice International, Alex’s passion for music education and skill building runs deep.
-Alex started teaching private lessons in Saskatchewan starting in 2009 and upon moving to North Vancouver in 2014, she started teaching here too.
-Alex has over 12 years of teaching experience and works with beginner to advanced students, from ages 5 to adult.
-While she focuses on voice training, she also teaches beginner piano and guitar, songwriting and music theory.
-She likes to focus on what brings the students joy and to follow their interests.
-Her specialty is in contemporary music (pop/rock/RnB/jazz/musical theatre).
+Alexandra Scott has a Bachelor of Music from Capilano University in Jazz Studies (Vocal Major), a Diploma in Contemporary Music and Technology from Selkirk College (Vocal Performance Major) and a Certificate of Proficiency from Estill Voice International.
+Alex’s passion for music education and skill-building runs deep.
+Alex began teaching in North Vancouver in 2015, and has over 15 years of teaching experience!
+She works with beginner to advanced students and works with children and adults.
+While she focuses on voice training primarily, she also teaches beginner piano and guitar, songwriting and music theory.
+She likes to focus on what brings the students joy and to follow their interest while helping build their musical skills and confidence.
+Alex’s specialty is in contemporary music (Pop/Rock/R’nB/Jazz/Musical Theatre).

 KEN SPELLER